ully-lab/LinkyPay-1/replit.md

 - Streamlined header to focus on page titles and navigation context
 - Simplified interface focuses on essential functionality

+**Improved Navigation Labels (February 2, 2025)**
+- Changed "User Intake" to "Customer Intake" for better business context
+- Changed "User Assignments" to "Assign Products to Users" for clearer functionality
+- Updated both sidebar navigation and page headers for consistency

 ## Data Flow

 ### Product Management Flow